-In 2021, the Securities Company was not affected from COVID-19 pandemic.
+In 2022, the Securities Company was not affected from COVID-19 pandemic.

-2.3 Management Risk
+2.2 Management Risk

-Risks from major shareholders.
+Risks from major Shareholders.

-As of December 31, 2021, the Kuhapremkit Family Group owned 42.60% of the the Company's total paid up capital or more than 1/4 of the Company's total paid up capital which gives the right to this group of shareholders to reject the resolution of the Annual General Shareholders Meetings in case of a 3 in 4 vote of approval is required.
+As of December 31, 2022, the Koohapremkit Family Group owned 44.84% of the Company's total paid up capital or more than 1/4 of the Company's total paid up capital which gives the right to this group of Shareholders to reject the resolution of the Annual General Shareholders Meetings in case of a 3 in 4 vote of approval is required.
 However, the Company has three independent directors out five directors which is equivalent to 60%.
 These independent directors examine, supervise and advise management team in order to ensure correct and transparent business operation.

-3. Business Sustainability Development
+3. Business Sustainable Development